-At DS Videos, we shoot with a Canon C100 and an Atomos Ninja blade which combined gives you a video with a codec that reaches broadcast standards.
+I shoot with a variety of cameras on different sizes of productions but on the majority of corporate shoots, I film with a Canon C100 and an Atomos Ninja blade which combined gives you a video with a codec that reaches broadcast standards.

 This means that the footage we record has more colour information, less noise and is easier to work with than the video straight out of either DSLR or Mirrorless camera and can be used by broadcast production houses without any post-conversion process.

 We provide a lot of footage to other video production companies and broadcasters who much prefer a broadcast HD video over a 4K video – and we have to agree!

 To 4K or not to 4K?
 That is the question!